 Begun a long time ago in front of a Winchell’s Donut Shop far, far away, the Donut Ride goes off every Saturday at 8:00 AM in the Riviera Village of Redondo Beach.
 8:00 AM means “8:05 or 8:10 or whenever the group rolls out.”
 It NEVER means “8:00 AM.”
 You have your own Donut Ride wherever you live, and this one is no different.
 Slow start, hammer up a hill, hammer on some flats, hammer along some some rollers, hammer up a hardass motherfucking 8-minute climb (“The Switchbacks”), hammer another 10-minute climb up to the radar domes, stop, preen, vomit, let the wankers catch up, roll down the hill, ride to San Pedro, climb Miraleste back to the radar domes, and then take PV South for a nasty grind up by the glass church followed by a sprint before Hawthorne, concluding with a horrible ascent up Via Zumaya to certain death.
 This super-rad video was taken by local hammer Derek Brauch, beginning near Trump National and going all the way to the top of the Switchbacks.
 Watch ’em pop and fry!
 Pluses

-- It can be an absolute beatdown, especially when local pros Sergio Hernandez, Rudy Napolitano, or visiting beasts like Mike Friedman, Tyler Hamilton, Robbie Lea, Gillaume Boivin, or Daniel Holloway show up.
+- It can be an absolute beatdown, especially when local motors Rudy Napolitano, Tony Manzella, Julien Bourdevaire or visiting beasts like Mike Friedman, Tyler Hamilton, Bobbie Lea, Gillaume Boivin, or Daniel Holloway show up.